-Figure 7: UML Sequence Diagram - Call Management
+Figure 5: UML Sequence Diagram - Call Management

 3.5.3 Challenges.
-One minor challenge faced was the need for interfacing external data (weather forecasts in this case) which must be accessed daily and parsed to indicate the appropriate voice fragments to switch to.
-For the test phase, this was not necessary, but during further iterations of the pilot, an update to the VSDK allowed the parsing of daily weather forecast for Bolgatanga, Ghana from Darksky API.
-In connection to this, internet access, which is not always available and reliable was sometimes an issue during testing and could be a challenge with subsequent regular use by end-users.
+Internet access, which is not always available and reliable was sometimes an issue during testing and could be a challenge with subsequent regular use by end-users.
 A solution to mitigate this was to always retrieve a 7-day forecast (the system provides end-users with a 2-day forecast).
 This provides a backlog of data in the event the system is unable to reach the internet.
-Future plans to solve this challenge also include working on alternative means of data transfer to the Kasadaka.
+Future plans to solve this challenge also include working on alternative means of data transfer to the Kasadaka (e.g. SMS).
 A major challenge faced involved the availability and readiness of stakeholders and organizations for field tests, workshops and interviews.
 Budget cuts, unforeseen changes in planning and busy schedules were among the few barriers faced by stakeholders and organizations that contributed to a slower development cycle than expected.
 A solution to this challenge in this study was to collaborate with a number of stakeholders so as to enable continued work in the event that any organizations had setbacks.